 What is claudex?

-claudex is a Rust CLI that reads the JSONL transcripts Claude Code writes under ~/.claude/projects/, ingests them into a local SQLite index at ~/.claudex/index.db, and exposes reports as subcommands.
+claudex is a Rust CLI that reads the local session transcripts of six coding agents — Claude Code (~/.claude/projects/), OpenAI Codex (~/.codex/), GitHub Copilot CLI (~/.copilot/), VS Code Copilot Chat (VS Code workspaceStorage), Pi (~/.pi/agent/), and OpenClaw (${OPENCLAW_STATE_DIR:-~/.openclaw}) — ingests them into a single SQLite index at ~/.claudex/index.db, and exposes reports as subcommands.

-Claude Code already persists every conversation you have with it — every user message, every assistant reply, every tool call, every token-usage block, every file edit, every PR link.
-Those files are flat JSONL logs, and they're hard to query by hand. claudex turns them into something you can actually ask questions of.
+Each agent persists every conversation — every user message, every assistant reply, every tool call, every token-usage block, every file edit, every PR link.
+Those files are flat logs in several different formats, hard to query by hand. claudex normalizes them into one store you can actually ask questions of, across every provider.

 The shape of the tool